MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineSession.md

 ### -Credential
 Specifies a Skype for Business Online administrator, or Syndicated Partner administrator account.

-Type a Skype for Business Online administrator account name, such as "admin@contoso.com", or enter a PSCredential object, such as one returned by the Get-Credential cmdlet.
+Enter a PSCredential object, such as one returned by the Get-Credential cmdlet.

-When you type an account name, you will be prompted for a password.

 ```yaml
 Type: PSCredential